hzeller/folve/INSTALL.md

     sudo make DESTDIR=/usr install

 ## Older Systems ##

 Older systems, e.g. Ubuntu 10.04 lack sufficiently recent libraries for FUSE and the zita convolver.
-In that case, don't install these; better remove them to avoid confusion:
+In that case, don't install these with `apt-get`; in fact, better remove the old versions to avoid confusion:

     sudo apt-get remove libzita-convolver-dev libfuse-dev